PhoenixD-IHS/IHS/README.md

 ```

 Set configuration variables
-* Choose a secure password for the zope management account.
+* Password for the Zope management account (user `root`)
-* Choose a secure password for the mariadb root user.
+* Password for the MariaDB `root` user.
-* Modify the hostname of the server
+* Server hostname (may be `localhost`for a test installation)
-* Modify the list of IP addresses allowed to access the web server.
+* List of IP addresses allowed to access the web server

-  * Accepts list of "allow ..." statements seperated by ';'
+The list or IP addresses is a string containing one or more statements of the form `allow <ip address>;`.
+Each IP address may either be a single address or a range  list of "allow ..." statements seperated by ';'
   * Addresses can be single IP addresses like "allow 130.75.1.1;"
   * Addresses can be IP ranges "allow 130.75.1.0/24;"
   * Don't forget the semicolon at the end.